silvio/docker-matrix/readme.md

 * `REPORT_STATS`: statistic report, mandatory, values: `yes` or `no`, needed only for `generate`
-* `MATRIX_UID`/`MATRIX_GID`: UserID and GroupID of user within container which runs the synapse server.
+* `MATRIX_UID`/`MATRIX_GID`: UserID and GroupID of user within container which runs the synapse server, if the --user flag is not supplied.
 The files mounted under /data are `chown`ed to this ownership.
 Default is `MATRIX_UID=991` and `MATRIX_GID=991`.
 It can overriden via `-e MATRIX_UID=...` and `-e MATRIX_GID=...` at start time.